If the urge strikes to get back to nature, head to Borneo

 A tropical wonderland stuffed with adventure and crawling with wildlife, Borneo has huge appeal.
 Some of the largest remaining tracts of equatorial rainforest blanket the island, sheltering a incredible number of species including orangutans.
 Alongside all that wildlife, experience fascinating tribal traditions and challenging peaks before recharging in hot springs or on the many lovely island beaches.
 Various cultural influences and religions coexist here, adding a compelling slant to Borneo's status as one of the great natural refuges on Earth.

-Top three things to do in Borneo
+Top four things to do in Borneo

 King of the jungle

 The Orangutan is the only great ape found in Asia.
 They spend almost all their time swinging through the treetops looking for fruit and young shoots to eat.
 Home to around 1,000 wild orangutans, the forests around the lower Kinabatangan river are a great destination for anyone keen to catch a glimpse of these rare primates.
 You can also see them enjoy feeding time at Sepilok, where orphaned and sick animals are rehabilitated before their release back to the forests of Borneo.

 Take to the water on a safari boat for a wildlife spotting trip on the Kinabatangan River.
 The longest waterway in Sabah cuts through one of the planet’s most diverse ecosystems, and a boat journey allows a close up look at many of the species that call this area home.
 Drift through the rainforest of the Lower Kinabatangan basin and you may be lucky enough to catch sight of pythons, proboscis monkeys, orangutans, elephants and crocodiles...